thevpc/ndoc/README.md

 ```

 ## Portable
-It is fully written in Java and hence is really portable across systems and architectures.
+It's fully written in Java and hence is really portable across systems and architectures.

 ## Multiple Renderers
 We have implemented multiple renderers so that the presentation can be rendered as